vishalchovatiya/CPP_Templates/Understanding smart pointers in C++.md

 Resource destroyed
 ```
 ### `std::auto_ptr`, and why to avoid it
-- What we have seen above as `smart_pointer` is basically an `std::auto_ptr` which was introduced in C++98, was C++'s first attempt at a standardized smart pointer.
+- What we have seen above as `smart_ptr` is basically an `std::auto_ptr` which was introduced in C++98, was C++'s first attempt at a standardized smart pointer.
-- However, `std::auto_ptr` (and our smart_pointer class) has a number of problems that make using it dangerous.
+- However, `std::auto_ptr` (and our smart_ptr class) has a number of problems that make using it dangerous.
   1. Because `std::auto_ptr` implements move semantics through the copy constructor and assignment operator, passing an `std::auto_ptr` by value to a function will cause your resource to get moved to the function parameter (and be destroyed at the end of the function when the function parameters go out of scope).
 Then when you go to access your auto_ptr argument from the caller (not realizing it was transferred and deleted), you're suddenly dereferencing a null pointer.
 Crash!
   2. `std::auto_ptr` always deletes its contents using non-array delete.
 This means `std::auto_ptr` won't work correctly with dynamically allocated arrays, because it uses the wrong kind of deallocation.
 Worse, it won't prevent you from passing it a dynamic array, which it will then mismanage, leading to memory leaks.
 - Because of the above-mentioned shortcomings, `std::auto_ptr` has been deprecated in C++11, and it should not be used.
 In fact, `std::auto_ptr` is slated for complete removal from the standard library as part of C++17!